-Building a Woolly Mammoth out of an Asian elephant begins with three major phases:
+Building a Woolly Mammoth out of an Asian elephant begins with identifying the genes in the mammoth genome that code for three essential adaptations:

 1) These fibroblasts are being reprogrammed into induced pluripotent stem cells (iPSCs).
 Such stem cells are “immortal” in the lab, meaning there is no need for new cell cultures or re-harvesting from additional tissue samples.